Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

 The **_path_** parameter above is used if you want to have the path available as a list once you are done.

-By recursively calling the procedures only on nodes that have not been visited, we guarantee that we do not loop indefinitely (in the case of cyclic graphs).
+By recursively calling the procedures **only on nodes that have not been visited**, we guarantee that we do not loop indefinitely (in the case of cyclic graphs).

 We then search for an unmarked node, apply a depth-first traversal there, and continue this process until there are no unmarked nodes.
 ##### **DFS Iterative Algorithm**